 a) On a sunny day everyone likes to go to the beach.
-Although one has to be really careful too much sun can cause serious sunburns and in a few days the upper layer of the skin peels off.
+Although one has to be really careful, too much sun can cause serious sunburns and in a few days the upper layer of the skin peels off.
 Due to which cellular process does the upper skin layer peel off?
 Explain your answer.

-- b) Give an example of the disease caused by the defect in the same cellular process. - c) Is this disease caused by a lack or an excess of this cellular process? - d) Define the following terms with respect to development.
+Apoptosis.
+The upper skin layer peels off because of apoptosis.
+UV light causes DNA damage, DNA damage checkpoint gets activated and triggers apoptosis b) Give an example of the disease caused by the defect in the same cellular process.
+Cancer, Parkinson's disease, autoimmune diseases c) Is this disease caused by a lack or an excess of this process activity?

+Cancer - lack of apoptosis Parkinson's disease - too much apoptosis Autoimmune diseases - lack of apoptosis d) Define the following terms with respect to development.